 The Fourth of July is the biggest celebration of the summer all across the United States.
-With a long weekend, the kids finished with the school year, and everyone donning their patriotic garb, the party begins to honor the independence of our great nation.
+With the kids finished with the school year, and everyone donning their patriotic garb, the party begins to honor the independence of our great nation.

 On this day, we remember and honor our Founding Fathers as well as all of those diligent individuals that fought for this great country's independence.
 We celebrate this historic day each year with parades, cookouts, concerts, family gatherings and of course, fireworks.

 The very first Fourth of July fireworks display was held on July 4, 1777 in Philadelphia, a year after the signing of the Declaration of Independence.
 The show began and ended with a display of 13 rockets being launched on the commons.

 The celebrations vary across the nation.
 While the festivities generally follow the same theme, different cities add their own unique twist to the holiday.
 Here's a list of the best cities to celebrate the Fourth of July that will have you brimming with patriotism.

 It doesn't get much more patriotic than this SoCal city.
 With major military bases scattered across the area, San Diego residents show a great deal of pride for their country.
 Fireworks will be set off from barges scattered throughout the Bay off Shelter Island, Harbor Island, Embarcadero North, Seaport Village, Embarcadero South Marina Park, and Coronado Ferry Landing.
 The city's near-perfect weather and immaculate beaches help create the ideal atmosphere for a fireworks display.
 Not only that, but it's the perfect vacation spot to spend a long weekend away with friends and family.